 How do we fill the gap?

-While there is no easy solution for that, there are a few things you can do to start doing what you know you should be doing.
+While there is no easy solution for behavior change, there are a few things you can do to start doing to transform yourself and your life.

 1. Know your ‘why’